Shopify/liquid/basics/truthy-and-falsy.md

 <h1></h1>
 ```

 [EmptyDrops](/basics/types/#emptydrop) are also truthy.
 In the example below, if `settings.page` is an empty string or set to a hidden or deleted object, you will end up with an EmptyDrop.
-The result is an empty div:
+The result is an empty `div`:

 ```liquid
 {% raw %}